 While you might expect the largest and most heavily populated states to have the highest pay for doctors, data suggests that isn’t always the case.

-Both of these types of areas tend to have more healthcare options available.
+These types of areas tend to have more healthcare options available.
 The more practices there are, the fewer patients each physician has to take on.
 And many of the states with the highest pay for healthcare providers have more limited resources, creating a higher demand for local physicians and their services.

 Additional Factors that Affect How Much Doctors Make